NASA’s OSIRIS-REx Spacecraft Adjusts Speed In Hot Pursuit Of Dangerous Asteroid Bennu

 The OSIRIS-REx Mission

-The spacecraft’s mission is to orbit Bennu and gather as much data as possible from above the space rock, notes Space.com.
-Once this part of the job is over, OSIRIS-REx will be swooping in on the asteroid’s surface in July 2020 to collect physical samples from the 87-million-ton space rock.
+The spacecraft’s mission is to orbit Bennu and gather as much data as possible from above the space rock, notes Space.
+Once this part of the job is over, OSIRIS-REx will be swooping in on the asteroid’s surface in July, 2020, to collect physical samples from the 87-million-ton space rock.

 But we still have a long ways to go until that time, and the main concern that OSIRIS-REx has right now is first getting to Bennu.